 Thoughtful leaders have the ability to empathise with others.
 They are able to put themselves in somebody else’s shoes and attempt to understand how others feel.
-Thoughtful leaders aren’t omniscient, but they put effort into trying to understand others.
+Thoughtful leaders don’t know everything, but they put effort into trying to understand others.

 Some people seem to go through life looking outwards.
-A thoughtful leader frequently looks inwards.
-Sometimes, a thoughtful leader looks inwards to better understand their own thoughts and feelings about a situation whilst other times they look inwards to see whether they feel they could have done better.
+Sometimes, a thoughtful leader looks inside to better understand their own thoughts and feelings about a situation.
+Other times, they look inwards to see whether they feel they could have done better.

 Thoughtful leaders don’t wander through life in a bubble.
 They pay special attention to the signs around them.
-Thoughtful leaders pay attention to body language, emotions, what people say and what people do.
+They pay attention to body language, emotions, what people say and what people do.

 Thoughtful leaders do this because it helps them react to the world.
 If they know somebody is upset, they may choose to act differently than they would otherwise.
-If someone is being passive aggressive, they’ll respond differently to that, too.
+If someone is showing passive aggressive behaviour, they’ll respond differently to that, too.

 Some people think that the word “thoughtful” implies softness or weakness.
 They think that this doesn’t go hand in hand with leadership.
-But if you want to know how to be a thoughtful leader, you need to realise that this isn’t the case.
+A thoughtful leader knows that this isn’t the case.

 A thoughtful leader understands how her team is feeling, so she knows when she needs to push back and say no to unreasonable requests.
 She knows when she needs to take a stand, because if she doesn’t, bad things will happen.
 This is why a thoughtful leader is not a pushover.